History of Antarctica in Timeline

 In 1964, the first international agreement was adopted to protect Antarctica's biodiversity.

-In 1965, the Argentine military conducted Operation 90 to strengthen Argentina's claim in Antarctica.
+In 1965, Operation 90 by the Argentine military was conducted to strengthen Argentina's claim in Antarctica.

 1969: Six women flown to the South Pole

-On January 7, 1978, Emilio Marcos Palma was the first person born south of the 60th parallel south and the first to be born on the Antarctic mainland at the Esperanza Base.
+On 7 January 1978, Emilio Marcos Palma was the first person born south of the 60th parallel south and the first to be born on the Antarctic mainland at the Esperanza Base of the Argentine Army.

 1979: Mount Erebus Disaster

-In 1979, an Air New Zealand plane crashed into Mount Erebus, killing all 257 people on board, halting overland sightseeing flights out of Australia and New Zealand.
+In 1979, an Air New Zealand plane crashed into Mount Erebus, killing all 257 people on board, leading to the suspension of overland sightseeing flights out of Australia and New Zealand.

 1980: Convention for the Conservation of Antarctic Marine Living Resources

-In 1980, the Convention for the Conservation of Antarctic Marine Living Resources came into force, regulating fisheries to preserve ecological relationships.
+In 1980, the Convention for the Conservation of Antarctic Marine Living Resources came into force, regulating fisheries to preserve ecological relationships in Antarctica.

 In analogy to the 1980 treaty on sustainable fishing, countries led by New Zealand and the United States negotiated a treaty on mining.

-In 1985, British scientists discovered a large area of low ozone concentration, known as the 'ozone hole,' over Antarctica while working at Halley Research Station.
+In 1985, British scientists discovered a large area of low ozone concentration, the 'ozone hole', over Antarctica while working on data gathered at Halley Research Station on the Brunt Ice Shelf.

-In 1985, the oldest known human remains in the Antarctic region were found at Yamana Beach at the South Shetland Islands: a skull dated from 1819 to 1825, belonging to a young woman likely part of a sealing expedition.
+In 1985, the oldest known human remains in the Antarctic region, a skull dated from 1819 to 1825 belonging to a young woman, were found on Yamana Beach at the South Shetland Islands.

 1987: Greenpeace establishes base on Ross Island

-From 1987, the pressure group Greenpeace established a base on Ross Island until 1992, as part of its attempt to establish the continent as a World Park.
+From 1987, the pressure group Greenpeace established a base on Ross Island as part of its attempt to establish the continent as a World Park.

-In 1987, the Montreal Protocol was established, restricting the emissions of ozone-depleting substances.
+In 1987, the Montreal Protocol restricted the emissions of ozone-depleting substances.

 In 1988, the Convention on the Regulation of Antarctic Mineral Resource Activities was adopted.